bianchidotdev/sample-scalable-app/readme.md

 ALB worked just fine in front of the app, but not so much in front of NGINX for some reason.

-Ideally we would use an ALB either directly created by the services in the EKS cluster, or in front of the NLBs created by the cluster in order to provide a WAF.
+Ideally we would use an ALB either directly created by the ingress controller services in the EKS cluster, or in front of the NLBs created by the cluster in order to provide a WAF.

 #### Managed Node Groups

 Because why worry about patching servers for no reason.
 In all reality, I'd use managed node groups unless there was a really compelling reason to use a custom AMI.

-#### **eksctl, kubectl, and helm
+#### eksctl, helm, and kubectl

 In the scope of this exercise, I used a variety of eksctl commands, remote helm charts, and declarative manifests in this repo to set up this cluster.

-In a real production cluster, I would want everything to be declaratively provisioned.
+In a real production cluster, I would want everything to be declaratively configured.
+There's no techincal reason I know that we couldn't get there, just not enough time for the exercise.

 I configured the deploy such that even though there are imperative commands, the deploy script is idempotent